JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 const server = http.createServer((req, res) => {  //res is an http.ServerResponse object})
 ```

-The method you’ll always call in the handler is `end()`, which closes the response, the message is complete and the server can send it to the client.
+The method you'll always call in the handler is `end()`, which closes the response, the message is complete and the server can send it to the client.
 It must be called on each response.

 These methods are used to interact with HTTP headers: